 Table 3 below shows results of AC.
-Education and ICT findings are presented in Panel A while, Panel B and Panel C respectively reveal results for economic incentive and innovation.
+Education and ICT findings are presented in Panel A while Panel B and Panel C respectively reveal results for economic incentive and innovation.
 Though all initial lagged endogenous variables are significant, estimated coefficients with a value greater than one do not meet the convergence criterion.
 From Panel A, it could be observed that almost all the estimated coefficients are quasi-equal across specifications and KE dimensions.
-But for MENA in the Creditex regressions, results of Panel B denote convergence rates that vary from 36.65% per annum to 46.57% per annum (p.a).
+But for MENA in the Creditex regressions, results of Panel

+B denote convergence rates that vary from 36.65% per annum to 46.57% per annum (p.a)5.
 MENA and 'Full data' findings in the Journals dimension of KE in Panel C do not meet the convergence criterion.
+Having summarized the rates of convergence and time required to achieve full convergence in Table 2, the time to full convergence for the most part of between 4 and 7 years is an indication that from a projection date of 2010, it was feasible to start applying common KE policies across countries from 2014 onwards.